black-sheep-dev/harbour-kasa/README.md

 Before sending the command in the app, it is a good idea to delete old debugging logs first.
 After sending the commands, send me the files in "Documents/harbour-kasa".

+## Special Thanks

+- To the guys from https://www.softscheck.com for the reverse engineering of the device
+- To milosolutions for the QML Chart.js wrapper
+- To the guys behind Chart.js

 ## Donations